Download the app for more info

 We don’t do crowds here, you’ll have plenty of space to yourself

 How far is’t call’d to Forres?

 No, it’s not a typo, this is the line from Shakespeare’s Macbeth in which Banquo asks the distance to Forres in Act 1 Scene 3 of the famous ‘Scottish Play’.

 Macbeth was king of Scotland from 1040 to 1057, but his portrayal as a murderous tyrant by the bard isn’t accurate at all.
 The king’s seventeen-year reign was largely peaceful.
 He was killed in battle and buried in Iona, but his legacy is widely celebrated in the local area.

 Nearby is Macbeth’s Hillock, a small lump in the land which is said to be the site where three witches met and predicted the king’s rise and demise.

 Accommodation, eating out, shopping and things to see and do

 We’re only a small town, but we think you’ll find there’s plenty to keep you occupied.
 We’ve got listings of all accommodation providers, places to eat, shops, attractions and activities, all within easy reach.

 From adventurous white water rafting to gentle strolls on the beach, eating fresh fish from the Moray Firth, or locally-grown fruit and veg, we’ve got it covered.

-And if you want to explore the wider Moray Speyside, Forres makes an excellent base to start.
+And if you want to explore the wider Moray area and beyond, Forres makes an excellent base to start.